Archive product

 Description

-The significance of Hannah Ryggen (1894–1970) as one of the most important figures in Scandinavian art history has recently been recognized internationally.
+The significance of Hannah Ryggen (1894–1970) as one of the most important figures in Scandinavian art history has recently been recognized on the international stage.
 Beloved and known for her original contribution to modernist tapestry, Ryggen made radical political statements against fascism and Nazism before and during World War II.
-Utilizing primary sources, Ryggen expert Marit Paasche provides a much fuller understanding of the artist, weaving her life and work into a narrative that illuminates not only the artist herself but also the history of 20th-century art in general.
+Using primary sources, Ryggen expert Marit Paasche offers a much fuller understanding of the artist, weaving her life and work into a history that illuminates not only the artist herself but also 20th-century art history as a whole.

-Hannah Ryggen's enchanting tapestries, created on a homemade loom at her small farm on the remote Norwegian coast, depict a wealth of themes: Mussolini's Abyssinian campaign, her husband's internment in a Nazi camp in occupied Norway, the post-war rise of nuclear energy, and media coverage of the Vietnam War.
-Her work, both tough and full of humor, combines personal sincerity, social and political engagement, and visual majesty.
+Enchanting Hannah Ryggen tapestries, created on a domestic loom in her small farm on the remote Norwegian coast, depict a wealth of themes: Mussolini’s Abyssinian campaign, her husband's internment in a Nazi camp in occupied Norway, the post-war rise of nuclear energy, and media coverage of the Vietnam War.
+Her work combines personal honesty, social and political engagement, and visual majesty—both tough and humorous.
 Paasche explores both the bold themes and the particular balance of abstraction and figuration in the context of her life and beliefs.
-This book, encompassing an extensive selection of works, offers a fascinating account of an extraordinary and unjustly overlooked artist.
+This book, featuring a comprehensive selection of her works, contains a fascinating account of an extraordinary and unjustly overlooked artist.

 The Thames & Hudson publishing house was founded in 1949 by Walter and Eva Neurath.
-Their greatest passion and mission was to create a "museum without walls" and make the world of art accessible to a broad audience, as well as the research of leading scholars.
-To reflect international perspectives, the company's name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.
+Their greatest passion and mission was to create a “museum without walls” and to make the world of art and leading scientific research accessible to a broad audience.
+To reflect international perspectives, the company’s name combined the rivers flowing through London and New York, represented in its logo by two dolphins symbolizing friendship and intelligence, one facing east, the other west, suggesting a connection between the Old World and the New.

-Today, still an independent, family-owned publishing house, Thames & Hudson is one of the world's leading publishers of illustrated books with over 2000 titles in print.
-It publishes high-quality collectible books in all areas of visual creativity: the arts (fine, applied, decorative, performing), architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
-The list of children's books is also expanding.
-Based in London with a sister company in New York and subsidiaries in Melbourne, Singapore, and Hong Kong.
+Today, still an independent family-owned publisher, Thames & Hudson is one of the world’s leading publishers of illustrated books, with over 2,000 titles printed.
+It publishes high-quality collectible books across all areas of visual creativity: fine arts, applied arts, decorative arts, performing arts, architecture, design, photography, fashion, film, and music, as well as archaeology, history, and popular culture.
+The list of children’s books is also expanding.
+Headquartered in London with a sister company in New York and branches in Melbourne, Singapore, and Hong Kong.
 In Paris, another subsidiary, Interart, distributes English-language books in France.

 History of the Thames & Hudson brand

 Walter Neurath was born in Vienna in 1903.
 In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
 Initially, he worked as a production director at Adprint, a brand founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed the innovative concept of what is today called book packaging (or co-edition publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large print runs, thus lowering unit production costs.
-Neurath's concept was the first of many innovations he introduced to the publishing world through Thames & Hudson.
+Neurath and Foges developed an innovative concept now known as book packaging (or co-publishing), where ideas for books are developed, ordered, produced, and sold to publishers operating in different markets and languages to create large editions and reduce unit production costs.
+Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

-In 1958, Thames and Hudson launched one of its most renowned series, World of Art, which became a cornerstone of a very diverse list.
-Characterized by their pocket size and black spines, the series expanded within just seven years to include 49 titles.
-Nearly 60 years later, the series featured over 300 titles, of which, according to Christopher Frayling, "there are 'paint-splattered copies' in every art school in the country."
+In 1958, Thames & Hudson launched one of the most renowned series, *World of Art*, which became the foundation of a highly diverse list.
+Characterized by pocket-sized editions and black spines, the series expanded in just seven years to include 49 titles.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

-Other important series that added depth and prestige to the list include Ancient People and Places, edited by Glyn Daniel, which since the 1950s contributed to pioneering interest in archaeology, both in book form and on television.
-Over 34 titles were published in the series over 34 years.
-The large-format series Great Civilizations, released in 1961, featured contributions from such esteemed scholars as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.
+Other important series that added depth and prestige to the list include *Ancient People and Places*, edited by Glyn Daniel, who since the 1950s contributed to pioneering interest in archaeology, both in book form and on television.
+Over 34 titles have been published in this series over 34 years.
+The large-format *Great Civilizations* series, published in 1961, featured contributions from esteemed scholars such as Alan Bullock, Asa Briggs, Hugh Trevor-Roper, A. J. P. Taylor, and John Julius Norwich.

-Today, Thames & Hudson is a recognizable international brand, a symbol of English publishing.
-Their catalog includes thousands of intriguing book titles, many of which are exclusive collector's editions.
+Today, Thames & Hudson is a recognizable international brand, a symbol of British publishing.
+Its catalog includes thousands of engaging titles, many of which are exclusive collectible editions.

 Manufacturer information